Skip links

 Grand plan gone quiet as ‘VAT in the Digital Age’ reforms progress

-The plan to switch from an origin to destination-based VAT on cross-border B2B transaction has missed the original 2022 launch date, and EU member states have lodged a number reasons to push it out for further consultation.
-There is ongoing review around technical questions and solutions to the concerns for some member states – this could include using the OSS return and split payments on cross-border transactions were VAT would become due.
+The plan to switch from an origin to destination-based VAT on cross-border B2B transaction had an original 2022 launch date, but EU member states have lodged a number reasons to push it out for further consultation.
+There had been an ongoing review around technical questions and solutions to the concerns for some member states – this included using the OSS return and split payments on cross-border transactions where VAT would become due.

 The 1993 ‘temporary fix’ that costs €50billion in lost VAT fraud